hariprasath-v/Dphi-Data-Sprint-52---COVID-19-SARS-B-cell-Epitope-Prediction/README.md

 ### Predicting epitope regions is beneficial for the design and development of vaccines aimed to induce antigen-specific antibody production.

-### Competition hosted on <a href="https://dphi.tech/challenges/data-sprint-52-covid-19-sars-b-cell-epitope-prediction/169/overview/about"> Dphi site </a>
+### Competition hosted on <a href="https://dphi.tech/challenges/data-sprint-52-covid-19-sars-b-cell-epitope-prediction/169/overview/about"> Dphi </a>

 ### Competition Leaderboard Rank - 2